Kremlin says Russia has three weeks to respond to WADA data tampering claims

 RUSADA was reinstated by WADA last year after the Russian agency served a suspension of nearly three years over evidence of mass doping in Russian athletics.

+Russian Sports Minister Pavel Kolobkov said the ministry would cooperate with WADA in determining what was wrong with the data.

+“We were told that the database submitted to WADA is slightly different that from the copy that WADA experts took in Moscow in 2019,” Kolobkov said in a statement.
+“Experts in the field of digital technology from both sides will determine what these discrepancies are and what they are linked to.”

-Reporting by Gabrielle Tétrault-Farber and Tom Balmforth; Editing by Andrew Osborn
+Reporting by Gabrielle Tétrault-Farber and Tom Balmforth; Editing by Andrew Osborn and Christian Radnedge